How To Keep Your Cats In Your Garden

 One of the tom cats slipped off the fence capping from the vaseline and could not get out my yard being now so cat proof.
 I had to open my side gate and shoo him out…poor thing, he was in such a panic, but he learnt pretty quickly as cats do…he hated the vaseline and he knows he cannot get out even if he could get back in.
 I haven’t seen him since.

-I hope some of what I have shared helps somebody keeps their darling cats in and the unwanted ones out.
+I hope some of what I have shared helps somebody keeps their darling cats in their garden and the unwanted ones out.

 Thanks so much for sharing Bella and if anyone else has any proven methods of keeping cats in their garden as well as keeping the local tom cats out please share them here.